danumaraw/website-project/README.md

 # website-project
-# This repository is used to store files of my website.
+# This repository is used to store and save files of my website.